 With this in mind, we can perhaps see AI as a natural evolution in photography.
 AI will not ruin the natural art and expression of photography.

-If anything, it will allow point-and-shoot photographers to achieve better photos.
+If anything, it will let point-and-shoot photographers achieve better photos.
 It will also make a significant difference in saving precious images for the future.

 Conclusion: How is AI Photography Changing the World?